Tristan Farron-Mahon

 Tristan Farron-Mahon (born 26 May 1987) is an Irish former professional tennis player.

 A native of Dublin, Farron-Mahon relocated to Florida as a child for training and became a top-50 player on the ITF junior circuit.
 During his junior career he partnered with Marin Čilić in doubles at Wimbledon and the pair won a title together in Roehampton.
 He was named a National Junior Sports Star by the Irish Examiner for 2005.
 Due to having a Swiss grandfather, there was purportedly some interest by Switzerland to have him switch allegiances.

-Farron-Mahon, who won three ITF Futures doubles titles, made a Davis Cup appearance for Ireland against Finland in Helsini in 2006.
+Farron-Mahon, who won three ITF Futures doubles titles, made a Davis Cup appearance for Ireland against Finland in Helsinki in 2006.
 He partnered Kevin Sorensen for the doubles rubber, which they lost to Tuomas Ketola and Jarkko Nieminen.
 In a professional career hampered by injury he attained best rankings of 870 in singles and 501 in doubles.